 I first came to the farm as a high school retreatant, and I have been coming back as a “summer servant” over my fall and spring breaks from school ever since!
 I particularly love working in the garden, meeting the neighbors, going on Eric’s star tours, and exploring with Miriam.
 I graduated from law school at Indiana University in May 2015 and I now live in Washington, D.C., where I serve as a U.S. Coast Guard JAG officer.
 I served on the Parish Council at St. Paul’s Catholic Center in Bloomington, IN, for two years.
 The Farm holds such a special place in my heart, and I consider myself very lucky to have a small role in assuring that others will have the opportunity to feel the same way I do.

-Caitlin Morneau (Treasurer), Student and Nonprofit Administrator, Alexandria, VA
+Caitlin Morneau, Student and Nonprofit Administrator, Alexandria, VA

-I was introduced to the Farms through my college campus minister and former caretaker, Julie Tracy.
+I was introduced to the Farms through my campus minister and former caretaker, Julie Tracy.
 While studying at the University of New Hampshire, I attended two spring break trips to Nazareth Farm, which led to several terms of Summer Servanthood at Bethlehem Farm.
 Each time, I left with a changed heart and a new perspective on life, God, and the world around me.
-After finishing my undergraduate degree, I completed a year of AmeriCorps service as Caseworker in Baltimore, MD.
-I then worked at Catholic Volunteer Network as a Recruitment Associate and AmeriCorps Program Assistant, supporting and promoting full-time, faith-based service opportunities.
-In August of 2016, ! left my position as Operations Manager at Smith Center for Healing and the Arts to pursue an MA in Conflict Transformation and Peacebuilding at Eastern Mennonite University.
-My studies were very much informed and inspired by my time at Bethlehem Farm.
-I live with my husband, Aaron, and dog, Sydney, just outside of Washington, DC.
+For the last seven years I have worked in administrative and programmatic capacities at organizations in the Washington, DC area such as Catholic Volunteer Network, Youth Service Opportunities Project, Catholic Charities of Baltimore and Smith Center for Healing and the Arts.
+I am currently serving as Director of Restorative Justice with Catholic Mobilizing Network and working to complete an MA in Conflict Transformation at Eastern Mennonite University.
+I live with my husband, Aaron, and dog, Sydney, in Alexandria, VA.

 Paul Daugherty, President and CEO of Philanthropy West Virginia